DeViL303/MultiServer3-NautilusFork/README.md

 </div>

 This tab handles all the smaller xml files that are encrypted with their SHA1.
-99.9% of the time you dont need to supply a SHA1 as it can use another method to get the IV, in some rare cases you might need to supply a SHA1 to decrypt.
+99.9% of the time you dont need to supply any SHA1 as it can use another method to get the IV, however in some rare cases where the file has a non standard header you might need to supply a SHA1 to decrypt.

 <h2 align="center">
    CDS Encrypter Tool